Ratings Guy

-"Ratings Guy" is the second episode of the eleventh season of the animated comedy series Family Guy.
+"Ratings Guy" is the second episode of the eleventh season of the animated comedy series Family Guy, and the 190th episode overall.
 It originally aired on the Fox network in the United States on October 7, 2012.
 The episode follows the Griffin family becoming a Nielsen family and Peter attempting to take over the TV airwaves.

-This episode was dedicated in memory of both Phyllis Diller (who voiced Thelma Griffin in several episodes of the show) and Michael Clarke Duncan (who had a brief voice role in this episode).
-This episode was also one of Duncan's final roles before his untimely death from complications following a heart attack a month earlier.
+This episode was dedicated to the memory of both Phyllis Diller (who voiced Thelma Griffin in several episodes of the show) and Michael Clarke Duncan (who had a brief voice role in this episode).
+This episode was also one of Duncan's final roles before his death from complications following a heart attack a month earlier.